Social engineering (political science)

-Social engineering is a top-down effort to influence particular attitudes and social behaviors on a large scale—most often undertaken by governments, but also carried out by media, academia or private groups—in order to produce desired characteristics in a target population.
-Social engineering can also be understood philosophically as a deterministic phenomenon where the intentions and goals of the architects of the new social construct are realized.
-Some social engineers use the scientific method to analyze and understand social systems in order to design the appropriate methods to achieve the desired results in the human subjects.
+Social engineering is a term which has been used to refer to efforts in influencing particular attitudes and social behaviors on a large scale.
+This is often undertaken by governments, but may be also carried out by mass media, academia or private groups in order to produce desired characteristics in a target population.

-Overview

-Decision-making can affect the safety and survival of billions of people.
-The scientific theory expressed by German sociologist Ferdinand Tönnies in his 1905 study The Present Problems of Social Structure, proposes that society can no longer operate successfully using outmoded methods of social management.
-To achieve the best outcomes, all conclusions and decisions must use the most advanced techniques and include reliable statistical data, which can be applied to a social system.

-History
+Origin of concept

 The Dutch industrialist J.C.
-Van Marken (nl) introduced the term sociale ingenieurs ("social engineers") in an essay in 1894.
+Van Marken (nl) used the term sociale ingenieurs ("social engineers") in an essay in 1894.
 The idea was that modern employers needed the assistance of specialists in handling the human challenges, just as they needed technical expertise (traditional engineers) to deal with non-human challenges (materials, machines, processes).
-The term came to America in 1899, when the notion of "social engineering" was also launched as the name of the task of the social engineer in this sense.
 "Social engineering" was the title of a small journal in 1899 (renamed "Social Service" from 1900), and in 1909 it was the title of a book by the journal's former editor, William H. Tolman (translated into French in 1910).
-This marked the end of the usage of the terminology in the sense created by Van Marken.
 With the Social Gospel sociologist Edwin L. Earp's The Social Engineer, published during the "efficiency craze" of 1911 in the U.S., a new usage of the term was launched that has since then become standard: "Social engineering" came to refer to an approach of treating social relations as "machineries", to be dealt with in the manner of the technical engineer.

-A prerequisite of social engineering is a body of reliable information about the society that is to be engineered and effective tools to carry out the engineering.
-The availability of such information has dramatically increased within the past one hundred years.
-Prior to the invention of the printing press, it was difficult for groups outside of the wealthy to gain access to a reliable body of information, as the media for conveying the information was prohibitively expensive.
-With the rise of the information age, information can be distributed and produced on an unprecedented scale.
-Similarly digital technology has increased the variety and access of effective tools.
-However, it has also created questionably reliable bodies of information.